-(Quotes from Angie are excerpted from an interview we did in 2014 for my book, which has yet to materialize!
+(Quotes from Angie are excerpted from an interview we did in 2014.
 Angie has always been gracious to me, and truly a joy to hang out with).

 Our most fondly memorable image of the glamourous Angela Bowie is backstage on the night that her husband killed off Ziggy Stardust – July 3, 1973.
 In D.A.
 Pennebaker’s film of the final Ziggy concert, she vivaciously bursts into the dressing room sporting elegantly cropped blonde hair as Pierre Laroche is applying David Bowie’s makeup for the concert.
 Angie, acting out a scene in a starring role in her own private movie, boasts about her own makeup.
 When Pierre critiques her lip liner she replies with the air of a cheeky superstar, ‘I’m just a girl, what do I know about makeup!’
 Angie leaves the men to their task of primping as David shouts after her, ‘Go on star!’
 Then, with a ‘Bye bye, see you later!’ in a mock English accent, the wife of David Bowie floats out the door to greet and chat with his lookalike fans outside the Hammersmith Odeon.
 Some are even dressed as Angie!